Mbigeard06/DesignMyExperienceAPI/README.md

 GET	/api/bookings/client/{clientId}	Retrieves all bookings for a specific client.
 GET	/api/bookings/offering/{offeringId}	Retrieves all bookings related to a specific offering.
 POST	/api/bookings/create	Creates a booking (with attendee count) for a specific offering and client.
-GET	/api/bookings/check_discount Checks if a discount code is valid POST	/api/payments/validate-payment	Validates an Ethereum payment and confirms or deletes the booking.
+GET	/api/bookings/check-availability	Checks if a service offering is available at a given time for given attendees.
+POST	/api/bookings/validate-payment	Validates an Ethereum payment and confirms or deletes the booking.